VamshiKrishna660/Weather-Forecasting-System/README.md

 # Weather Forecasting System

-A simple Java-based console application to simulate a weather forecasting system.
-The application allows users to check the maximum and minimum temperatures, current weather conditions, and humidity levels for the day.
+A Java-based console application that simulates a weather forecasting system, allowing users to check daily temperatures, weather conditions, and humidity levels.
+Simple and efficient for basic weather tracking.
 ## Features

 - **Temperature Information:** Displays the maximum and minimum temperatures of the day.